How to Make Hummus

+Hummus is one of the best examples of satisfying cheap eats.
 If you are in the market for an inexpensive appetizer that feeds a crowd, look no further.
-1 pound of dried chickpeas costs about $1.50 which is the main ingredient and makes about 2 quarts of hummus.
-You’ll also need to purchase a jar of Tahini which runs anywhere from $5-10 (depending on where you shop) but will last a long time in the refrigerator, and typically will make at least 4 batches of hummus for an average size jar.
+Let’s break it down: 1 pound of dried chickpeas costs about $1.50, which is the main ingredient and makes about 2 quarts of hummus.
+You’ll also need to purchase a jar of Tahini which runs anywhere from $5-10 (depending on where you shop) but it will last a long time in the refrigerator, and typically will make at least 4 batches of hummus for an average size jar.
+The remaining ingredients are typical pantry items with nominal price tags such as lemons, garlic and olive oil.
+Not so bad for a giant batch of homemade hummus!

 How to make Hummus

-This recipe is a two step process.
-Two very easy steps!
-The first requires combining the dried chickpeas with water and a pinch of baking soda into a slow cooker.
+First, combine the dried chickpeas with water and a pinch of baking soda into a slow cooker.
 Turn it on and walk away for a few hours.
 When the chickpeas are soft, drain the water and set the chickpeas aside to cool.
+It’s as simple as that.

-Once the chickpeas are cool, use a food processor to puree the chickpeas, tahini, garlic, lemon juice, olive oil, and salt to make the hummus.
-That’s it!
+Next, once the chickpeas are cool, use a food processor to puree the chickpeas, tahini, garlic, lemon juice, olive oil, and salt to make the hummus.
+That’s all there is to it and the taste and texture is unbelievable!

-Once you have the hummus made, it can be served immediately or stored in the refrigerator for 3-4 days.
+Once the hummus is made, it can be served immediately or stored in the refrigerator for 3-4 days.

 Creative Ways to Serve Hummus

 Hummus can often be considered boring by many.
 But it’s not!
-Think of hummus as a base that you top with all kinds of flavors and textures.
-It can be served individually in cute cups or in a shared platter for everyone to scoop from.
-Either way, get creative with hummus and you’ll be amazed at the results.
-I love serving it with slow roasted tomatoes, feta cheese and micro greens with a hearty swirl of olive oil – this is always a hit and looks absolutely stunning.
+Think of hummus as a base that you top with all kinds of wonderful flavors and textures.
+It can be served individually in cute cups, or in a shared platter for everyone to scoop from.
+Either way, I encourage you to get creative with and you’ll be amazed at the results.
+I personally love serving it with slow roasted tomatoes, feta cheese and micro greens along with a hearty swirl of olive oil – this is always a hit and looks absolutely stunning.

-Other toppings include chopped olives, roasted red peppers or a simple blend of olive oil and herbs.
+Other delicious and popular topping ideas for hummus include chopped olives, roasted red peppers or a simple blend of olive oil and herbs.
+Get creative and watch how fast this fiber filled, nutritious, delicious dip disappears!

 Homemade Hummus